JoanCharmant/quill-blender/docs/export.md

 ## Image

 Blender supports adding Image references via Add > Image > Reference or Add > Empty > Image.
-They are converted to image layers at the corresponding location, orientation and scale.
+Both methods result in an object of type "Empty" with a subtype "Image".
+These are converted to image layers at the corresponding location, orientation and scale.

 | Feature |Status|
 | ------------- |:---:|